rmusser01/Lair/README.md

 * Install Node.js: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
 * Install Meteor.js
 * Generate key pair for stunnel/SSL
- 	-openssl req -new -x509 -days 3095 -nodes -out /place/to/save/key/lair.pem -keyout /place/to/save/key/lair-key.pem
+* Using openssl: # openssl req -new -x509 -days 3095 -nodes -out /place/to/save/key/lair.pem -keyout /place/to/save/key/lair-key.pem
-	-change storage location of keys to where you wish.
+	-This command causes OpenSSL to create a new key pair.
+Change storage location of keys to where you wish.
-* stunnel: Declare key location in stunnel.conf file (where is the config file stored?)
+* stunnel: Declare key location in stunnel.conf file (where is the config file stored?^^^)
-* stunnel: Declare pid in stunnel.conf
+* stunnel: Declare pid of stunnel in stunnel.conf
-* stunnel: Add to stunnel.conf file:
+* stunnel: Add the following to the stunnel.conf file:
 		[lair]
 		accept=11014 port ; port you've set to have drones connect to. connect=127.0.0.1:11015 ; port you've set MongoDB to listen on.